 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how this medicine works.
 Tell your child's doctor if your child is also taking cimetidine, ketoconazole, phenobarbital, phenytoin, or theophylline, or if the child's mother consumed any caffeine within a few hours before giving birth.

 Warnings While Using This Medicine:

-- Make sure your child's doctor knows about any seizures, kidney problems, liver problems, blood sugar problems, or heart problems your child has had.
+- Tell your child's doctor about any seizures, kidney problems, liver problems, blood sugar problems, or heart problems your child has had.

-- If your child continues to have breathing problems after receiving this medicine, call the child's doctor for instructions.
-Do not give the child more medicine.
+- If your child continues to have breathing problems after receiving this medicine, call his doctor for instructions.
+Do not give more medicine.

 Possible Side Effects While Using This Medicine: